MediaComem/comem-archioweb/subjects/mongoose/README.md

 ...
 ```

-Open `app.js` and add these three lines below the first calls to `import`:
+Open `app.js` and add these two lines below the first calls to `import`:

 ```js
 import mongoose from 'mongoose';